intervalidus

 D

-for Create and Update, the type of domain used in the interval assigned to each valid value, and for Delete, the type of domain used as the key.
+for Create and Update, the type of domain used in the interval assigned to the valid value, and for Delete, the type of domain used as the key.

 V